-To complete the informal complaint form, the student must make an appointment with the assigned academic advisor at www.kish.edu/advising
+Complete the informal complaint form and the student must make an appointment with the assigned academic advisor at www.kish.edu/advising/ involved with the problem.

-Each student, faculty member, administrative and staff member has an obligation to resolve problems fairly and informally through discussion between the aggrieved student(s) and the specific college person immediately involved with the problem.
 Although students are strongly encouraged to use informal discussion for problem solution, it is not a requirement for the filing of a formal complaint.

+Each student, faculty member, administrative, and staff member has an obligation to resolve problems fairly and informally through discussion between the aggrieved student(s) and the specific college person immediately